Pronounced "hy-sh-kwa sea-em," this means "thank you, respected one" in the Lekwungen language.

-The Royal Roads campus is located on the traditional Lands of the Xwsepsum (Esquimalt) and Lekwungen (Songhees) ancestors and families.
+The Royal Roads campus is located on the traditional Lands of the Lekwungen-speaking Peoples, the Songhees and Esquimalt First Nations.

 Legacy of the Lands

-Songhees and Esquimalt Nations have seen great change over the past few hundred years.
+Songhees and Esquimalt Nations have seen significant change over the past few hundred years.

 In 1910, when the provincial government created reserves, their ancestors were relocated from the Victoria Inner Harbour to Esquimalt, where their Nations remain today.

-Indigenous Peoples did not use a system of land ownership the way the way we understand it today, but there is agreement amongst the local Nations that the Esquimalt and Songhees are the remaining relatives across the region in the Lands where the Royal Roads campus is now located.
+Indigenous Peoples did not use a system of land ownership the way we understand it today.
+Still, there is agreement amongst the local Nations that the Esquimalt and Songhees are the remaining relatives across the region in the Lands where the Royal Roads campus is now located.

 Carrying a proud legacy gifted to them by the Land and their ancestors, the Esquimalt and Songhees families have persevered through generations as they continue to help one another and pass on their knowledge to future generations.